My Classic Car: 1955 Ford F100 Pickup

 Why do you love the car?

-Wilson: Because it was my dad's and I'll give it away to my son and then to his grandson, Wilson.
+Wilson: Because it was my dad's and I'll give it away to my son and then to my grandson, Wilson.

 Follow Ben Gibson on Facebook and Twitter at @BenGibsonSRL